Reading Endorsement

 F.A.Q.

-• I graduated prior to 2006, does my college course work count?
+• Does my college course work count?

 • I received a Statement of Eligibility from FLDOE, how long is it valid?